Thursday, July 16, 2009

 I wouldn't mind having Sharp on this team, but it's hard for me to come up with any good ways to think about it.
 Just Exelby for Sharp?
 Nah.
 Give up Stajan or Koolie?
 Both of them are either par for or out-producing Sharp at their age.

-is a PPG player in the AHL) with his age and potential, or Stefonovich and his near limitless offensive possibility?
+And why would we ever considering trading Tlusty (who is a PPG player in the AHL) with his age and potential, or Stefonovich and his near limitless offensive possibility?
 Doesn't trading anybody younger than Sharp with a smaller cap hit seem counter-productive for a rebuilding team?
 And with a pick?
 Especially as Sharp doesn't solve our needs at centre (he took fewer faceoffs than Stajan, Grabs, Moore, and Mitchell last year).

 No, the only way this trade makes sense for Toronto is if we can do it for defensemen only, and if we don't have to give up any young guys with potential.
 And I have an extremely hard time seeing Chicago bite on Ian White.